suncraft/scheduler/README.md

 # Interview Scheduler

-This is a simple but visually appealing way to set up
+This is a visually appealing way to set up appointments.

 ## Setup